carbon-language/carbon-lang/docs/design/generics/goals.md

     generic parameters must be statically known at the callsite, or known to be a generic parameter to the calling function.
-This can generate separate, specialized versions of each combination of generic & template arguments, in order to optimize for those types / values.
+This can generate separate, specialized versions of each combination of generic & template arguments, in order to optimize for those types or values.
 -   Dynamic strategy: Unlike template parameters, we require that it be possible to generate a single version of the function that uses runtime dispatch to get something semantically equivalent to separate instantiation, but likely